You have funeral questions, we have answers.

 Money is always a touchy subject, whether you're requesting financial help or being asked to provide it.

-To get a better understanding of what we may expect, I turned to a funeral professional, Stuart Clark, owner of McClelland & Slessor Funeral Home in Ontario, Canada.
-He shared some of the current options in visitation, funerals, and memorial services.
+Funeral director Stuart Clark, owner of McClelland & Slessor Funeral Home in Ontario, Canada, shares some of the current options in visitation, funerals, and memorial services.

 What is appropriate funeral dress—and what you should never wear when attending a funeral, memorial service, visitation, or wake.